openshift-pipelines/pipelines-as-code/docs/content/docs/guide/incoming_webhook.md

 ### Using incoming webhook with webhook based providers

-Webhook based providers (i.e: GitHub Webhook, Gitlab, Bitbucket etc..) supports incoming webhook, using the token provided in the git_provider section.
+Webhook based providers (i.e: GitHub Webhook, GitLab, Bitbucket etc..) supports incoming webhook, using the token provided in the git_provider section.

 Here is an example of a Repository CRD matching the target branch main with a GitHub webhook provider: